ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/00-hello-real-world.md

 ## Submission

 Submit this assignment by creating a release on GitHub and uploading the release URL to the assignment on Canvas.
-You **should not** submit this Codio or mark it as complete in Codio, in case you need to come back to it and make changes later.
+You **should not** submit this Codio project or mark it as complete in Codio, in case you need to come back to it and make changes later.